Beyond Grid-Locked Voxels: Neural Response Functions for Continuous Brain Encoding: Appendix

 \subsection{Additional Details on evaluation metrics}

-We used the evaluation metrics for decoded image evaluation from MindEye2 \cite{scotti2024mindeye2} directly.
+We used the evaluation metrics for decoded image evaluation from MindEye2 ~\citep{scotti2024mindeye2} directly.
+Given an input image, we first predict its fMRI response using NRF; the predicted response is then fed into MindEye2, which reconstructs the corresponding visual stimulus.
+We compare these reconstructions against the ground-truth images presented during data collection.

 PixCorr measures the pixel-wise correlation between the ground-truth image and the reconstruction.
 SSIM refers to the Structural Similarity Index, which evaluates perceptual similarity between ground-truth and reconstructed images.
 Alex(2), Alex(5), Incep, and CLIP are two-way identification metrics (chance = 50\%) based on feature similarity.
 Specifically, Alex(2) uses features from the 2nd layer of AlexNet, Alex(5) from the 5th layer of AlexNet, Incep from the final pooling layer of InceptionV3, and CLIP from the final layer of CLIP ViT-L/14.
 In two-way identification, the task is to decide whether the voxel embedding is closer to its paired image embedding or to a randomly selected image embedding, reported as percent correct.
 Eff and SwAV denote representational similarity metrics, computed as the average correlation distance between voxel embeddings and features extracted from EfficientNet-B1 and SwAV-ResNet50, respectively.

+\paragraph{Interpretation of Semantic-Level Metrics} The semantic-level reconstruction metrics reported in the main paper (PixCorr, SSIM, AlexNet features, Inception, CLIP, EfficientNet, SwAV) are computed using the MindEye2 fMRI-to-image decoder, which reconstructs visual stimuli from predicted fMRI responses.
+We included these semantic metrics to provide additional qualitative insight into the behavior of the generated or selected images, following the evaluation format adopted in recent prior work, including MindSimulator~\citep{bao2025mindsimulator}, published at ICLR 2025.
+Our intention was to maintain consistency with existing evaluation practices, rather than to treat these metrics as decisive evidence for model comparison.
+While useful for assessing whether predicted responses support plausible reconstructions, these metrics therefore require careful interpretation.

+Because MindEye2 is itself a trained neural decoder, it introduces its own representational biases.
+As a result, we observe counterintuitive cases in which \textbf{fWRF predictions score higher than the actual measured fMRI responses} on some semantic reconstruction metrics.
+This does not imply that fWRF predictions are more neuronally accurate; rather, it reflects that the decoder’s internal feature space is more compatible with certain statistical properties of the predicted responses than with the true fMRI signals.

+This behavior demonstrates that semantic-level decoding metrics are not suitable as primary measures of encoding quality.
+Instead, they should be viewed as \emph{diagnostic tools} for assessing whether predicted responses can support plausible image reconstructions.

+Accordingly, all core model comparisons and statistical conclusions in the paper rely exclusively on voxel-level encoding metrics (e.g., Pearson correlation), which directly measure correspondence to ground-truth neural responses and are unaffected by decoder bias.
+Semantic reconstruction results are included for completeness and visualization, but should not be interpreted as primary indicators of model performance.